mars0i/majure/doc/tips.md

 * `proxy`
 * `gen-class`

-The *3opt7* version of my Students-in-Clojure program contains files illustrating alternative ways of defining the `Student` class using each of these options.
-See docs/3opt7.md for discussion of their speed differences.
+The *alternativeStudentClasses2step* version of my Students-in-Clojure program contains files illustrating alternative ways of defining the `Student` class using each of these options.
+See the README.me file in that directory for discussion of their speed differences.

 `defrecord` is commonplace in Clojure so, other things being equal, it should perhaps be preferred.
 Other things are not always equal, though.
-`deftype` is similar, and in the 3opt7 tests, it was a lot faster than `defrecord`.
+`deftype` is similar, and in the *alternativeStudentClasses2step* tests, it was a lot faster than `defrecord`.

 All of the five class creation macros allow implementing interfaces. but only `proxy` and `gen-class` allow you to extend a class (such as